Offline Handwritten Signature Verification - Literature Review: Feature Extraction

 Directional features seek to describe the image in terms of the direction of the strokes in the signature.
-Sabourin \cite{sabourin_off-line_1992} and Drouhard \cite{drouhard_neural_1996} extracted Directional-PDF (Probability Density Function) from the gradient of the signature outline (see Figure \ref{fig:dpdf}).
-Recent work from Rivard \cite{rivard_multi-feature_2013} used this method of feature extraction using grids of multiple scales, yielding promising results.
+Sabourin \cite{sabourin_off-line_1992} and Drouhard \cite{drouhard_neural_1996} extracted Directional-PDF (Probability Density Function) from the gradient of the signature outline.
+Rivard et al. \cite{rivard_multi-feature_2013} used this method of feature extraction using grids of multiple scales.
 Zhang et al. have investigate the usage of pyramid histogram of oriented gradients (PHOG) \cite{zhang_off-line_2010}.
-This descriptor represents local shapes in a image by a histogram of edge orientations, also in multiple scales (Figure \ref{fig:phog}).
-This strategy obtained state-of-the-art results on an experiment that used skilled forgeries for training.
+This descriptor represents local shapes in a image by a histogram of edge orientations, also in multiple scales.

-\subsection{Mathematical transformations}
+\subsubsection{Mathematical transformations}

 Researchers have used a variety of mathematical transformations as feature extractors.
-Nemcek and Lin \cite{nemcek_experimental_1974} investigated the usage of a fast \textbf{Hadamart} transform and spectrum analysis for feature extraction.
-Pourshahabi et al. \cite{pourshahabi_offline_2009} used a \textbf{Contourlet} transform as feature extraction, stating that it is an appropriate tool for capturing smooth contours.
-Coetzer et al. \cite{coetzer_off-line_2005} used the discrete \textbf{Radon} transform to extract sequences of observations, for a subsequent HMM training.
-Deng et al \cite{deng_wavelet-based_1999} proposed a signature verification system based on the \textbf{Wavelet} transform: first the image is pre-processed to obtain a closed-contour of the signature.
-For each pixel in the contour, the coordinates (x and y), and the tangential angle are recorded.
-Each sequence is represented as a one-dimensional signal, and then a discrete wavelet transform is used to decompose the signal.
-Zouari et al \cite{zouari_identification_2014} has investigate the usage of the \textbf{Fractal} transform for the problem.
+Nemcek and Lin \cite{nemcek_experimental_1974} investigated the usage of a fast \emph{Hadamart} transform and spectrum analysis for feature extraction.
+Pourshahabi et al. \cite{pourshahabi_offline_2009} used a \emph{Contourlet} transform as feature extraction, stating that it is an appropriate tool for capturing smooth contours.
+Coetzer et al. \cite{coetzer_off-line_2005} used the discrete \emph{Radon} transform to extract sequences of observations, for a subsequent HMM training.
+Deng et al \cite{deng_wavelet-based_1999} proposed a signature verification system based on the \emph{Wavelet} transform.
+Zouari et al \cite{zouari_identification_2014} has investigate the usage of the \emph{Fractal} transform for the problem.

-\subsection{Shadow-code}
+\subsubsection{Shadow-code}